ARob8/IoTApplication/README.md

 ## Description

-This application retrieves and showcases weather data sourced from a Raspberry Pi through RESTful web services implemented with JAX-RS.
+This system retrieves and showcases weather data sourced from a Raspberry Pi through RESTful web services.
 It serves as a platform for users to access real-time weather information conveniently.
-Built using Enterprise Java technologies.
 The architecture of the application leverages eight well-established design patterns in Java.

 ## Technologies